oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 # Authorization Server Metadata {#as-metadata}

-The Authorization Server SHOULD communicate support and requirement for authentication with Attestation-Based Client Authentication by using the value `attest_jwt_client_auth` in the `token_endpoint_auth_methods_supported` within its published metadata.
-The client SHOULD fetch and parse the Authorization Server metadata and recognize Attestation-Based Client Authentication as a client authentication mechanism if the given parameters are present.
+The Authorization Server SHOULD communicate support for authentication with Attestation-Based Client Authentication using a Client Attestation PoP JWT as the PoP by using the value `attest_jwt_client_auth` in the `token_endpoint_auth_methods_supported` within its published metadata.
+The Authorization Server SHOULD communicate support for authentication with Attestation-Based Client Authentication using a DPoP proof as the PoP by using the value `attest_jwt_client_auth_dpop` in the `token_endpoint_auth_methods_supported` within its published metadata.
+The client SHOULD fetch and parse the Authorization Server metadata and recognize Attestation-Based Client Authentication as a client authentication mechanism if either of the given `token_endpoint_auth_methods_supported` values are present.

 The Authorization Server SHOULD communicate supported algorithms for client attestations by using `client_attestation_signing_alg_values_supported` and `client_attestation_pop_signing_alg_values_supported` within its published metadata.
 This enables the client to validate that its client attestation is understood by the Authorization Server prior to authentication.
 The client MAY try to get a new client attestation with different algorithms.
 The Authorization Server MUST include `client_attestation_signing_alg_values_supported` and `client_attestation_pop_signing_alg_values_supported` in its published metadata if the `token_endpoint_auth_methods_supported` includes `attest_jwt_client_auth`.
+When `token_endpoint_auth_methods_supported` includes `attest_jwt_client_auth_dpop`, the Authorization Server SHOULD advertise supported DPoP signing algorithms using `dpop_signing_alg_values_supported` as defined in {{RFC9449}}, rather than `client_attestation_pop_signing_alg_values_supported`, as the Proof of Possession in combined mode is a DPoP proof.

 # Implementation Considerations

+## DPoP Combined Mode Considerations

+When using DPoP combined mode, the key used for client authentication and token binding is shared.
+This may be undesirable depending on the deployment considerations of the Client.
+Conversely, the benefits of this approach are as follows:

+* It authenticates (attests) the DPoP key used for sender-constraining tokens against the Client deployment.
+* It can reduce implementation complexity for the Client by reducing the number of JWTs that need to be constructed or validated in a request.

 ## Reuse of a Client Attestation JWT